What is a Trojan?

 Types of Trojan

-Banking Trojans have been highly successful in the past, with notable examples such as Zeus, Dridex and Kronos.
-With today's heightened security and proactive attempts to clamp down on this style of attack, banking Trojans aren't as prevalent as they once were.
+Banking Trojans have enjoyed considerable success in the past, with some famous examples including Zeus, Dridex, and Kronos.
+However, with today's heightened security measures as well as proactive efforts to prevent this style of attacks, banking Trojans aren't as common as they used to be.

 How to protect against Trojans